dc540/hfdumps/README.md

 than anything it's to help me to understan the structures.
 I can't stress enough that I'm fairly new at this.
 RFID contains worlds, and I'm barely scratching the surface.
 I look at the content in the Proxmark forums and I wonder if I'm even interested in knowing as much as some of them do.
-But I'm encouraged by the fact that there are ialso people posting in there that appear to be dumber than me. :)
+But I'm encouraged by the fact that there are also people posting in there that appear to be dumber than me. :)

+Dumps from DEFCON hotel keys are in a separate directory, because why not?

 Please follow @dc540_nova to keep abreast of future developments and projects by the DC540 group.
 We're growing and we have big dreams.